ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel453_Installation_User_Guide/Virtel453_Installation_User_Guide.rst.txt

 4.1.14.
 Assembling the VIRTCT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Job VIRTCTUS contains an example of assembling the VIRTEL parameter table (the VIRTCT).
-Since the VIRTCT parameters are common across the VSE, MVS and VM environments, please refer to section VIRTCT 47.
+Since the VIRTCT parameters are common across the VSE, MVS and VM environments, please refer to section :ref:`VIRTCT <#_bookmark74>`.
 Users in France should use job VIRTCTFR instead of VIRTCTUS.

 4.1.15.
 Assembling the MODVIRT mode table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^